Loved by many Russians, this beautiful and poetic film was shot by Vasili Shukshin and is based on his story with the same name.

 I am SICK!

-American food WILL kill you.
+American food is killing me, and it WILL kill you.

 OK, back to the movie.